bp2008/IpCameraSpeedometer/README.md

 # IpCameraSpeedometer
 Approximates the speed of moving objects using an IP camera.

 It is really clunky and not necessarily accurate, but perhaps fun to play with.
+This app also needs additional effort before it will be robust.
+Currently if the streaming connection is lost it probably won't be reconnected until the service is restarted!

 ## Requirements
 * Windows 7 or newer, 64 bit, with [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) installed.